Cosmic structures in Ricci-inverse theories of gravity: Introduction

 \section{Introduction}

-Modeling the current accelerated expansion of our Universe represents one of the biggest challenges of modern cosmology \cite{f,g,h}.
-Due to the well known cosmological constant problems burning the $\Lambda$CDM model \cite{c}, the issue has led to the exploration of theories of Modified Gravity (MG) alternative to General Relativity (GR) \cite{l,m,r}.
+The modeling of the current accelerated expansion of the Universe constitutes one of the biggest challenges of modern cosmology (\cite{f,g,h}).
+More specifically, the notable cosmological difficulties linked to the standard $\Lambda$CDM model (\cite{l,m,r}) have led to a surge of interest in Modified Gravity (MG) theories, which are considered as potential alternatives to General Relativity (GR).